pdegner/pdegner.github.io/Machine_Learning/MNIST_ML/MNIST_ML.md

 ![png](output_16_2.png)

 ### Blurring

 Implement a simplified Gaussian blur by just using the 8 neighboring pixels like this: the smoothed value of a pixel is a weighted combination of the original value and the 8 neighboring values.

-Apply your blur filter in 3 ways:
+The blur filter is applied in 3 ways:
 - Filter the training data but not the dev data
 - Filter the dev data but not the training data
 - Filter both training data and dev data

-Show the accuracy resulting no filter and from each way you apply the filter.

 ```python